Eating better: 6 steps down the carb mountain

 Chips.
 Crackers.
 Pretzels.
 Cookies.
 Energy bars.
 These are all highly processed carbs.
 If it comes in a foil cellophane package, beware.

-Sure, snack packs are convenient and found everywhere, but so are some whole-food snacks, like nuts.
+Sure, snack packs are convenient and found everywhere, but so are some whole-food snacks, like nuts and no-sugar beef jerky.
 In fact, we have a great guide to healthier snack choices.
 Find a few that suit you.
 (If you really want packaged, dippable crunch, reach for Parmesan chips.
 They’re delicious.)

 Moving away from processed products toward whole foods is always a big step in the right direction.
 So why not commit to doing it at snack time?
 It is totally achievable, and it will help you blaze your path down the carb mountain.
 Onward, if you dare!